zodiac403/guides/source/localizable/object-model/computed-properties.md

 ### Computed properties in action

 We'll start with a simple example.
-We have a `Person` object with `firstName` and `lastName` properties, but we also want to a `fullName` property that will update whether one of the names changes so it can join them:
+We have a `Person` object with `firstName` and `lastName` properties, but we also want a `fullName` property that joins the two names when either of them changes:

 ```javascript
 Person = Ember.Object.extend({